Review of THE UNIVERSE MAKER — Or, That Same old Gnostic Hogwash Yet Again

 The fall of Sovietism produced a resurgence of religion on a singularly primitive level.
 It was a feudalistic disaster, product of the unusual fears of a mentally sick hierarchy, uncreative, and so completely suppressive that the genius of half the people of the earth had already been lost for two hundred years.

 Kudos to van Vogt circa 1953 for foretelling the fall of the Soviet Union.
 His batting average as a predictor is better than that of the Co-Dominium novels by Jerry Pournelle.
 But notice that religion is mentioned only in the most scathing terms primitive … feudalistic … fears … mentally sick … uncreative… suppressive et cetera and ad nauseam.
 Notice that no religion aside from one (we know which one that is, do we not?) is mentioned or implied.
-It is not a Buddhist Roshi nor a Shinto Shrine Maiden who socks Cargill on the jaw, talks in hillbilly slang, and tries to get a bribe.
+It is not a Buddhist Roshi nor a Shinto Shrine Maiden nor even a Sufi Dervish who socks Cargill on the jaw, talks in hillbilly slang, and tries to get a bribe.

 There is no mention of any religious order or religious person giving to charity, running a hospital or soup kitchen or founding a school.